I came across this widely-held belief for the umpteenth time in a recent ecommerce forum post.

 The key to this whole approach – and the way to outrank Amazon or any other big-box store or mega-retailer – is to dig up these phrases and optimize for them.

-We’ve seen how Google search autocomplete can uncover some of these keywords, however it’s slow and limited (they only show 5 at a time), and very much a ‘hit or miss’ outcome (many of the suggestions are worthless or irrelevant to our purpose).
+We’ve seen how Google search autocomplete can uncover some of these keywords, however it’s slow and limited (showing only a few at a time), and very much a ‘hit or miss’ outcome (many of the suggestions are either irrelevant or worthless for our purpose).

 On top of that, it requires that we know what ‘seed search terms’ or questions to use, and how to format them properly to get the right results.